HomeFiber setup

 First checkout: Backr (server) asks the creator's FNN for a tier invoice via new_invoice, then asks your FNN to send_payment.
 Your browser only triggers the request; it does not sign Fiber calls.

-If the node returns Created or Inflight, the Backr server keeps calling get_payment until the payment reaches Success or Failed (or until a configurable timeout — see below).
+If the node returns Created or Inflight, Backr keeps checking until the payment finishes successfully or fails (or until a time limit is reached).

 - Creator not set up / payment failed — ensure the creator saved a reachable URL and FNN is running; check nginx/TLS and firewall.